-Staff must not give prescription medicines or undertake healthcare procedures without appropriate training (updated to reflect any individual healthcare plans).
 A first aid certificate does not constitute appropriate training in supporting children with medical conditions.
-Healthcare professionals can provide confirmation of proficiency of staff in a medical procedure, or in providing medication.

-All staff will receive regular whole school training so that all staff are aware of the school's policy for supporting pupils with medical conditions and their role in implementing the policy.
+All staff will receive regular whole school training in common medical conditions such as asthma so that all staff are aware of the school's policy for 'Supporting pupils with medical conditions' and their role in implementing the policy.
 Hayley Pycock, SENCo, will seek advice from relevant healthcare professionals about training needs, including preventative and emergency measures so that staff can recognise and act quickly when a problem occurs.
+It is recognised that it is not a requirement to have specific training to administer non-prescribed medications such as pain relief or antihistamines.

 The family of a child will often be essential in providing relevant information to school staff about how their child's needs can be met, and parents will be asked for their views.
-They should provide specific advice, but should not be the sole trainer.
+They should provide specific advice but should not be the sole trainer.
 Parents/carers are welcome to attend any training specific to their child.